albumcovers/curvelang/README.md

 ### Running Files

 To run files, use python.
+Download the `curve` file from the directory above and put it in the same directory as your app.

 Linux/Mac:
 ```